ratt-ru/ragavi/README.rst

 Usage
 =====

+Ragavi currently has two segements:
+  1. Gain plotter
+  2. Visibility plotter

-For ragavi help run
+For the gain plotter, the name-space :code:`ragavi` is used.
+To get help for this, run

 .. code-block:: bash

     $ ragavi -h

-To use ragavi
+To use ragavi gain plotter

 .. code-block:: bash